Clastify logo

 For ethene:

 For a symmetrical alkene such as hex-3-ene, only one alcohol structure is obtained.
-For an unsymmetrical alkene, addition can occur in two positions, so the major product is predicted using the carbocation argument introduced later.
+For an unsymmetrical alkene, addition can happen in two positions, so the major product is predicted using the carbocation argument introduced later.

 Image